 ● Pinnick, Timothy N. Finding and Using African American Newspapers.
 The Gregath Publishing Company, 2008.
 ISBN: 978-0-944619-85-8.

 ● Cambell, Georgetta Merritt.
 Extant Collection of Early Black Newspapers: A Research Guide to the Black Press, 1880-1915, with an index to the Boston Guardian, 1902-1904

 ● A Register and History of Negro Newspapers in the United States, 1827-1950. – 1950. – 431 p.
 Thesis (Ph.
 D.) – Northwestern University.
 Abstracted in Dissertation Abstracts International, Vol. 34A (Jan.
 1974); p.
 4183-4184 (62-6508).

 Local (non-African American) newspapers can also provide details about African American ancestors, fleshing out some of the details of their lives.
 Notices for births, marriages, and deaths can serve as vital records substitutes, especially in the Southern states where civil registration didn’t start until well into the twentieth century.
 Obituaries, in particular, can provide insight into what church that African American ancestors attended, therefore pointing researchers in the direction for church records.
 Particularly in the twentieth century, newspapers often included indicators of race when writing about African Americans, using such terms as “negro” or “black.”
 These racial indicators can help researchers to verify that they are researching your correct African American ancestors.
 Newspapers may include highlighted stories about ancestors, which can provide interesting insights.

-The experienced researchers at Price Genealogy can assist you in your search for your African American ancestors.
+The experienced researchers at Lineages can assist you in your search for your African American ancestors.

 Have you ever done any African American research?
 Let us know in a comment below!